KaunainKarmali/2048/README.md

 ## About

 ### Description
 2048 is a tile-collapsing game that was inspired by the popular game created by Gabriele Cirulli.
-The original 2048 game can be the original creator can be accessed [here](https://play2048.co/)
+The original 2048 game can be the original creator can be accessed [here](https://play2048.co/).

 ### Technology used
-The following tech stack was used in the development of myFinancePal
+The following tech stack was used in the development of 2048:
 * HTML
 * CSS
 * JavaScript